 Did you think that cinema is the best medium to capture ghosts and to represent ghosts?
 And why?

-JW: I don't know, this is a big question to me.
-Because in this feature film I'm starting to develop now, there is a big part that is trying to re-embody the ghosts of women through reels of film, through the physicality of it.
-I'm going to try to transform the stories into reels of film and have the stories trespass one another through reels of film.
+I don’t know; this is a big question for me.
+Because in the feature film I’m developing now, there is a big part that is trying to re-embody the ghosts of women through reels of film, through the physicality of it.
+I’m going to try to transform the stories into reels of film and have the stories trespass on one another through reels of film.
 The whole investigation itself is about what cinema can do or what the image can do as a medium to bring ghosts to us.

 I wanted to ask you about these intertextual links, the poems you use at the film’s beginning and end.
 Do you have a pre-existing relationship with de Andrade?

-JW: I always work with a lot of collages, and I do so in this film: it's a compilation of many references.
-I'm always quoting people that came before me and the quotation can be literal or subjective.
-I'm a huge fan of Carlos Drummond de Andrade and I’ve used texts before in two other films actually.
-I think I had this poem ‘Mundo Grande’ with me even when I was still only imagining what the scene was going to be like.
-In another film of mine, ‘Ventura’ (2018) on robotic elephants, there’s also a poem of de Andrade.
+I always work with a lot of collages, and I do so in this film: it’s a compilation of many references.
+I’m always quoting people that came before me, and the quotation can be literal or subjective.
+I’m a huge fan of Carlos Drummond de Andrade, and I’ve used texts before in two other films, actually.
+I think I had this poem “Mundo Grande” with me even when I was still only imagining what the scene was going to be like.
+In another film of mine, Ventura (2018) on robotic elephants, there’s also a poem of de Andrade.
 When somebody showed me the elephant, I thought: “This is the image of this poem!”, as if I was waiting for it to arrive.